-Condition Number Condition Findings Compliance Status g. a discussion of how proposed management measures take into account relevant approved conservation advices and are consistent with the measures contained in relevant recovery plans and threat abatement plans; h. completion criteria and performance targets for evaluating the effectiveness of Offset Management Plan implementation, and criteria for triggering corrective actions; i. a program to monitor, report on and review the effectiveness of the Offset Management Plan; j. a description of potential risks to the successful implementation of the offset/s, and contingency measures that would be implemented to mitigate against these risks; and k. details of the mechanism to legally secure the environmental offset/s.
-Section 4.7 of the OMP addresses the requirements of the EPBC Act Environmental Offsets Policy - (b).
-Section 4.3 and Appendix A of the OMP details the field validation baseline survey for offset areas - (c).
-Section 4.3 and Figures 3, 4 & 5 of the OMP describe and map proposed offset areas - (d).
-Section 4.3 of the OMP provides information on habitat connectivity of the proposed offset areas relative to other habitat and corridors - (e).
-Sections 6.0 and 7.0 of the OMP describe management measures to be implemented in offset areas - (f).
-Sections 5.0 and 6.0 of the OMP discuss how management measures account for relevant approved conservation advices and are consistent with recovery plans and treat abatement plans - (g).
-Section 5.1 of the OMP addresses completion criteria and performance targets for evaluating effectiveness of the OMP implementation or triggering corrective actions - (h).
-Section 7.0 and 8.0 of the OMP discuss monitoring and reporting to review OMP effectiveness - (i).
-Section 9 of the OMP describes risks to the OMP implementation and contingency measures to mitigate risks - (j).
-Section 4.6 of the OMP provides details of mechanisms for legally securing offsets - (k).
+Condition Number Condition Findings Compliance Status c. a field validation survey and baseline description of the current condition (prior to any management activities) of the offset area/s, including existing vegetation, for habitat suitable for the Koala (Phascolarctos cinereus) (combined populations of Qld, NSW and the ACT) and Greater Glider (Petauroides volans) and Squatter Pigeon (Southern) (Geophaps scripta scripta) habitat; d. a description and map (including shapefiles) to clearly define the location and boundaries of the proposed offset area/s, accompanied by the offset attributes; e. information about how the proposed offset area/s provide connectivity with other relevant habitats and biodiversity corridors; f. a description of the management measures (including timing, frequency and duration) that will be implemented in each offset area/s; g. a discussion of how proposed management measures take into account relevant approved conservation advices and are consistent with the measures contained in relevant recovery plans and threat abatement plans; h. completion criteria and performance targets for evaluating the effectiveness of Offset Management Plan implementation, and criteria for triggering corrective actions; i. a program to monitor, report on and review the effectiveness of the Offset Management Plan; j. a description of potential risks to the successful implementation of the offset/s, and contingency measures that would be implemented to mitigate against these risks; and k. details of the mechanism to legally secure the environmental offset/s.
+The OAMP was prepared in accordance with the Department's Environmental Management Plan Guideline.
+Section 4.3 of the OAMP addresses details of the offsets to compensate for MNES species habitat clearing - (a).
+Section 4.7 of the OAMP addresses the requirements of the EPBC Act Environmental Offsets Policy - (b).
+Sections 3.0 and 4.0 and Appendices B, C and D of the OAMP detail the field validation baseline survey for offset areas - (c).
+Sections 1.2 and 3.2 and Figures 3 to 7 of the OAMP describe and map proposed offset areas - (d).
+Sections 4.3 of the OAMP provides information on habitat connectivity of the proposed offset areas relative to other habitat and corridors - (e).
+Sections 5.0 and 6.0 of the OAMP describe management measures to be implemented in offset areas - (f).
+Sections 4.0 and 5.0 of the OAMP discuss how management measures account for relevant approved conservation advices and are consistent with recovery plans and treat abatement plans - (g).
+Section 5.1 of the OAMP addresses completion criteria and performance targets for evaluating effectiveness of the OAMP implementation or triggering corrective actions - (h).
+Sections 8.0 and 9.0 of the OAMP discuss how management measures to be implemented in offset areas - (i).